 - GRI Index – We follow the Global Reporting Initiative (GRI): Core option as a reporting structure.
 In the GRI index, we also identify how our initiatives align with the United Nations Sustainable Development Goals (UN SDGs).

 - EEO-1 Report – Demographic breakdown of our workforce by race/ethnicity and gender.

-- SASB Index – A three-page report that communicates financially material sustainability information to investors.
+- SASB Index – A five-page report that communicates financially material sustainability information to investors.

 - TCFD Index – Connecting dots to public disclosures on our climate-related risks and opportunities.

 - CDP – Environmental data and information, including our approach to climate change and risk.